By Stan V. Griep

 If you like to see the butterflies gracefully dancing about your smiling blooms like I do, planting some flowering plants that help attract them is a great thing to do.
-Perhaps create a bed with butterfly garden plants as it will not only attract the butterflies but other wonderful garden visitors such as the delightful hummingbirds.
+Perhaps you should create a bed with butterfly garden plants as it will not only attract the butterflies but other wonderful garden visitors such as the delightful hummingbirds.

 List of Butterfly Garden Plants

 The beauty and grace that butterflies bring to one’s garden are far greater than any garden ornament that you could ever purchase.
-So let’s take a look at some flowering plants for butterfly gardens that attract butterflies.
+So, let’s take a look at some flowering plants for butterfly gardens that attract butterflies.
 Here is a listing of some plants that attract butterflies: